img 0636

 • Persons of Christian and Muslim faiths.

-• Religious dignitaries, faith communities and municipal decision-makers.
+• Religious dignitaries, faith communities and community leaders as well as traditional leaders

 • People who work for social interaction and peaceful coexistence of society.

-• People directly affected by the violent conflicts in northeast and central Nigeria, especially widows and youth from affected regions.
+• People directly affected by the violent conflicts in north-eastern and central Nigeria, especially widows and young people from affected regions and victims of gender-based violence.

 Activities